The Three Kingdoms: The Path of Righteousness 22: Chapter 22

 墨書 Inktalez

-"The Emperor... has fallen to such misfortune?"
-The Master's voice was low, clearly shaken by the sight before him.
+"The Emperor has fallen to such misfortune?"
+The master's voice was low, clearly shaken by the sight before him.
 He immediately knelt on the ground, bowing several times with deep remorse and respect.
-"I...
-I am Cui Yi, brother of the former Chancellor Cui Lie.
-Years ago, when the Ten Eunuchs sold positions and persecuted loyal officials, I was heartbroken and chose to live in seclusion here.
+"I am Cui Yi, brother of the former Chancellor Cui Lie.
+I withdrew here because I was disheartened by the corruption of the Ten Eunuchs who sold positions and persecuted loyal officials.
 I never expected to see Your Majesty today!"
 0

 Emperor Shao was stunned, a flicker of surprise and hope crossing his eyes.
-He slowly reached out his hand to help Cui Yi up but lacked the strength to do so and withdrew it instead. " Uncle Cui... please rise.
-I... am merely a refugee now; there is no need for such formalities."
+He slowly reached out a hand to help Cui Yi up but had to let go due to his lack of strength.
+"Uncle Cui... please rise.
+I... am just a homeless orphan now; there is no need for such formalities."
 0

-Emperor Shao accepted the bowl with trembling hands.
-Seeing the steaming white rice and a few slices of vegetables nearly brought him to tears.
+Emperor Shao accepted the bowl with trembling hands, seeing the steaming white rice and a few slices of vegetables nearly brought him to tears.
 He whispered, "Thank you...
 Uncle Cui..."
 0

 King of Chenliu had already started devouring his food hungrily, rice scattered all over his mouth.
 Between bites, he mumbled, "Brother, hurry up and eat!
-Uncle Cui's food is much better than the cold noodles we had on our journey!"
+Uncle Cui's food is much better than the cold noodles we had on our way!"
 0

 Cui Yi watched the two children with tears welling in his eyes.
 He made a silent vow that no matter what happened, he would protect both the Emperor and King of Chenliu; he could not allow them to suffer any further harm.
 0